jarvis394/pwp-smart-home/README.md

 # PWP SPRING 2026
-# PROJECT NAME
+# Smart Home
 # Group information
 * Student 1.
-Name and email
+Vladislav Ekushev (Vladislav.Ekushev@student.oulu.fi)
 * Student 2.
-Name and email
+Jessica Suarez Cribillero (IBRAHIM.ODETUNDE@student.oulu.fi)
 * Student 3.
-Name and email
-* Student 4.
-Name and email
+Ibrahim Odetunde (Jessica.SuarezCribillero@student.oulu.fi)

 __Remember to include all required documentation and HOWTOs, including how to create and populate the database, how to run and test the API, the url to the entrypoint, instructions on how to setup and run the client, instructions on how to setup and run the axiliary service and instructions on how to deploy the api in a production environment__